Lead Opinion

 B

-Justice MALLETT argues that “[t]he ability to control the internal structure of one‘s organization is an essential component of the freedom of association.”
+Justice Mallett argues that “[t]he ability to control the internal structure of one’s organization is an essential component of the freedom of association.”
 Post at 401.
-He bases this conclusion on several
+He bases this conclusion on several authorities.
+For one, Justice Mallett cites 4 Rotunda & Nowak, Constitutional Law (2d ed), for the proposition that “[generally, in the context of labor unions, the freedom of association works to advance the collective economic interests of the labor union.”
+Post at 400.
+We find additional detail in additional material from the cited page.

-Justice MALLETT also supports his position with significant quotes from NAACP v Alabama ex rel Patterson, and Bd of Directors of Rotary Int‘l v Rotary Club of Duarte.
+Justice Mallett also supports his position with significant quotes from NAACP v Alabama ex rel Patterson, and Bd of Directors of Rotary Int’l v Rotary Club of Duarte.
 Post at 397-399.
 We prefer to interpret these quotes in the context of the holdings in each opinion.
-As discussed in part II(A) of this opinion, the holding of each case was based on the consideration of regulations that affected the ability of individuals to become members of associations.
+As discussed in part n(A) of this opinion, the holding of each case was based on the consideration of regulations that affected thе ability of individuals to become members of associations.
 Therefore, we do not believe that these quotations support overturning regulations that do not affect the ability to associate.

-Justice MALLETT also concludes that “[i]n the context of labor unions, the rights of members to consult, assist, and advise each other necessarily flows into
+Justice Mallett also concludes that “[i]n the context of labor unions, the rights of members to consult, assist, and advise each other necessarily flows into the power of certain delegated members to preclude activity by the whole organization.”
+Post at 403.
+To support this conclusion, he quotes from Brotherhood of Railroad Trainmen v Virginia ex rel Virginia State Bar,

-Experience teaches that a law does not violate an organization‘s right of freedom of association just because the law interferes with the internal structure of an organization.
-In Chapter 423 of the Michigan Compiled Laws alone there are five statutes that arguably would violate Justice MALLETT‘s holding.6 Never before has a court suggested that these statutes violate the right of freedom of association.
-No one has accepted this argument because the right of freedom of association has never before been interpreted as broadly as suggested by Justice MALLETT.
-Instead, the focus of freedom of association inquiries
+Experience teaches that a law does not violate an organization’s right of freedom of association just because the law interferes with the internal structure of an organization.
+In Chapter 423 of the Michigan Compiled Laws alone there are five statutes that arguably would violate Justice Mallett’s holding.

-However, we would conclude that plaintiffs’ proposed interpretation of this section is not the preferred interpretation.
+However, we would conclude that plaintiffs’ proposed inteipretation of this section is not the preferred interpretation.
 We note that “[w]henever possible an interpretation that does not create constitutional invalidity is preferred to one that does.”
-Schwartz v Secretary of State, 393 Mich 42, 50; 222 NW2d 517 (1974).
-In this case, only the phrase “shall not in any other way prohibit or prevent” in subsection 17(1) can be interpreted as violating the First Amendment.
-The remaining text merely restricts the power of education associations to veto local bargaining units’ approval of collective bargaining agreements.
-Therefore, § 17 would be constitutional if we interpreted this section to allow education associations to advise and assist local bargaining units.
+Schwartz v Secretary of State,

 Therefore, in reading the statute as a whole and to conform to constitutional requirements, we would hold that the language of subsection 17(1) that restricts an education association from “in any other way” prohibiting a local bargaining unit from ratifying a collective bargaining agreement only restricts the association from holding a legal “power” over the local unit.
 The ability to advise and assist a local unit is not a legal power that associations can enforce against local units.
 Accordingly, under our interpretation of the statute, subsection 17(1) does not violate plaintiffs’ First Amendment rights.